Atari VCS (2021 console): Hardware

 The Atari VCS was announced in 2017 and is based on a customized AMD central processor using Radeon graphic processing technology.
 Pictures of the unit released in July 2017 showed HDMI and USB ports, an Ethernet port, and an SD card slot.
 The unit's photos echo the look-and-feel of the Atari 2600, with a black veneer and faux wood-grain front plate, though sized about half as large.

 Conuladh said that they anticipate the hardware is comparable to a mid-range personal computer for 2017, powerful enough to run most games but not for more recent AAA titles.
 This was before the platform was redesigned around AMD's new Ryzen R1000 chip, the R1606G announced in 2019.
 Since then, the VCS has been demonstrated at the 2020 CES playing Fortnite and Borderlands 2.

 The hardware includes a "Classic Joystick" controller and a "Modern Controller".
 The "Classic Joystick" is based on the single-button design of the Atari CX40 joystick, adding only additional inset buttons for accessing the console's menus, as well as LED lighting.
 The "Modern Controller" features a layout typical of modern console platforms.
 The controllers are designed in partnership with PowerA.

-The AtariVCS collector's edition was available only to Indiegogo backers, and is a numbered edition with a real wood Teak front panel.
+The Atari VCS collector's edition was available only to Indiegogo backers, and is a numbered edition with a real wood Teak front panel.
 Three other editions are available online to the general public: ONYX (with a shiny black faceplate and red backplate), Black Walnut (also a real wood front panel) and Carbon Gold (with a shiny black faceplate accented with gold stripes).
 Carbon Gold is available exclusively through Walmart.

 The Atari VCS features a Ryzen-based AMD R1606G APU with two cores and four threads (SMT) that clocks at 2.6 GHz up to 3.5 GHz and a Vega 3 graphic solution (GCN 5) supporting OpenGL 4.6, Vulkan, with an HDMI 2.0 connection supporting 4K screens at 60 Hz with HDCP 2.2 protection.
-The VCS 800 features 8GB of DDR4 2400 (4GB for the VCS 400 model) upgradeable to 32GB, and an internal eMMC storage of 32GB with an available M.2 SSD SATA slot to increase the internal storage.
+The VCS 800 features 8 GB of DDR4 2400 (4 GB for the VCS 400 model) upgradeable to 32 GB, and an internal eMMC storage of 32 GB with an available M.2 SSD SATA slot to increase the internal storage.
 Four USB 3.1 ports are provided, enabling external storage and support for accessories.
 The Atari VCS features one Gigabit Ethernet connection, WiFi and BlueTooth.

-The Atari VCS is a PC/Console Hybrid, and its performance can be compared to a "Linux gaming PC".
+The Atari VCS is a PC/console hybrid, and its performance can be compared to a "Linux gaming PC".